-Figure 69.
+Figure 76.
 The page for creating a new PPTP connection.
-Selecting a connection type.
+The General Settings section.

-Parameter Description Enable connection Move the switch to the right to enable the connection.
+Parameter Description General Settings Connection name A name for the connection for easier identification.
+Enable connection Move the switch to the right to enable the connection.
 Move the switch to the left to disable the connection.
-Connection name Available for the advanced mode only.
-A name for the connection for easier identification.
+NAT If the switch is moved to the right, the network address translation function is enabled.
+Do not disable the function unless your ISP requires this.